Stephanie Balduccini: 2021–24

 At the 2022 FINA World Swimming Championships (25 m), in Melbourne, Australia, in the Women's 4 × 200 metre freestyle relay, she broke the South American record with a time of 7:48.42, along with Giovanna Diamante, Gabrielle Roncatto and Aline Rodrigues.
 Brazil's relay finished 7th in the final.
 She also finished 8h in the Mixed 4 × 50 metre freestyle relay final, 9th in the Women's 4 × 100 metre freestyle relay, 16th in the Women's 100 metre freestyle and in the Women's 200 metre freestyle, 20th in the Women's 100 metre individual medley, 25th in the Women's 200 metre individual medley and 28th in the Women's 50 metre freestyle.

+At the 2023 World Aquatics Championships held in Fukuoka, Japan, she had a lower-than-expected participation, but reached the semifinals of the Women's 100 metre freestyle, finishing in 13th place.
+She also reached the final of the Women's 4 × 200 metre freestyle relay, finishing in 8th place and the final of the Mixed 4 × 100 metre freestyle relay, finishing in 6th place.
+She also finished 25th in the Women's 50 metre freestyle, 26th in the Women's 200 metre freestyle, 11th in the Women's 4 × 100 metre freestyle relay, 21st in the Women's 4 × 100 metre medley relay and 16th in the Mixed 4 × 100 metre medley relay.
+She left Brazil after the Fukuoka World Championships to begin studying and training at the University of Michigan.